 Analyzing Turo’s Calculator’s Data Accuracy

-Successful Turo hosts need to know exactly how much they can expect their car investments to earn (or ROI) before making a vehicle purchase.
+Successful Turo hosts need to know exactly how much they can expect their car investments to earn (or ROI) before making a vehicle purchase, making a Turo ROI calculator extremely useful for estimating future income.

-For this reason, Turo maintains a Carculator that allows you to input your location and budget and the calculator will estimate the expected annual earnings of popular vehicles in that location.
+For this reason, Turo maintains a Carculator that allows you to input your location and budget and the calculator will estimate the expected annual earnings of popular vehicles in that location, which in conjunction with the vehicle costs can estimate your potential Turo profit.

 Wow!
 According to Turo, all we need to do is purchase a Ford Focus and the Turo estimator predicts we’ll make a 245% ROI!
 We should obviously do this instead of investing in the stock market or in other reliable assets!